rachelappel/AcmeBooks/AcmeBooksAPI/.Slides/02-intro.md

-## Refactoring is...
+# Refactoring is...

-<span style="font-size:1.5em;">improving code</span>
+<span style="font-size:1.5em;">📝 improving code</span>
 without changing output or behavior.

-📝 Refactoring is not rewriting or bug fixing
+🐞 Refactoring is not rewriting or bug fixing

 ## Why refactor?